falent/googleHomeAssistantExpressNodeJS/README.md

 <div id='id-additional-docker-containers'/>

 ### 4.2 Additional docker containers
-Imagine you would like to add a database to your docker environment.
+Imagine you would like to add a database to your docker environment or any microservice app.
 With our solution it is very simple!
 Just start any database docker container and place it in our docker network.
 For example:

 #### 4.2.1 MongoDB
 You only need to start a new container: